Cheapest Places in Cambridgeshire to Buy a 3 Bedroom House in 2019

 The great cathedral of Ely lies at the very heart of the Fens, and dominates the skyline.
 It is a triumph of 14th century architecture, and visitors come from far and wide to admire it.
 The city of Ely itself, is quaint and welcoming with a warren of old and historic streets and alleys to explore.

-Ely is on a mainline train route, and trains to Cambridge take around 20 minutes, and to London Kings Cross, an hour and a quarter.
+Ely is on a mainline train route.
+Trains to Cambridge take around 20 minutes, and to London Kings Cross, an hour and a quarter.
 The town has a range of educational establishments, including both state funded and independant schools.
-Three bedroom homes can be bought in this handsome location from around £210,000
+Three bedroom homes can be bought in this handsome location from around £250,000

-£270,000 should be sufficient to buy a basic 3 bedroom home in this historic location.
+£250,000 should be sufficient to buy a basic 3 bedroom home in this historic location, but realistically low end houses are rarely available, and you may have to pay considerably more.

 The market town of Huntingdon is known as the birthplace of Oliver Cromwell.
 Hinchinbrooke House, the ancestral home of the Cromwells, lies on the outskirts of the town, and is occasionally open to the public.
 The former Conservative prime minister John Major was the MP for Huntingdon from 1979 to 2001.